mfenniak/dynamodb_fdw/README.md

     - and LIKE operators that have a single wildcard at the end (eg. "begins with" filters).
 - `document`
   - JSON-structured version of the entire DynamoDB record.
 Any name can be used for the PostgreSQL column.
 One field marked with the option `ddb_document` must be present.
-- `lsi_sort_key`
+- `lsi_name`
-  - A secondary sort-index defined by a local secondary index on on the DynamoDB Table.
-  - `lsi_name` option is the name of the local secondary index.
+  - The name of a local secondary index that is defined using this field.
-  - `lsi_attr_name` option is the attribute name indexed on the DynamoDB table.
+  - The option `mapped_attr` must be set to the attribute name of the LSI on the DynamoDB table.
-  - Foreign schema import will set the PostgreSQL field name to the DynamoDB sort key name, which often requires quoting if it is not entirely lower-cased and alphanumeric.
+  - Foreign schema import will set the PostgreSQL field name to the DynamoDB attribute name, which often requires quoting if it is not entirely lower-cased and alphanumeric.
   - Specific PostgreSQL query operations on the LSI field will be translated into optimized DynamoDB queries.
 Those operations include: single equality check, range checks (>, <, >=, <=), between checks, and LIKE operators that have a single wildcard at the end (eg. "begins with" filters).
 All other filters will result in records being downloaded and filtered in PostgreSQL.
   - Only recommended for use on local secondary indexes with projection type "ALL"; otherwise queries that use the local secondary index will return records than queries that do not use the index, which can be very confusing.
 Schema import will ignore indexes that don't match this criteria.
-- `gsi_partition_key` and `gsi_sort_key`
+- `gsi_partition_key_gsi_name` and `gsi_sort_key_gsi_name`
-  - A secondary partition key and a sort key defined by a global secondary index on the DynamoDB table.
-  - `gsi_partition_key_gsi_name` option is the name of the global secondary index.
-If this field is a partition key in multiple GSIs, then this can be a comma-separated list.
+  - The name(s) of global secondary indexes that are defined using this column, either as a partition key or a sort key.
-  - `gsi_sort_key_gsi_name` option is the name of the global secondary index.
-If this field is a sort key in multiple GSIs, then this can be a comma-separated list.
+  - Multiple names can be provided as comma-separated strings.
-  - `gsi_attr_name` option is the attribute name indexed as the partition or key sort key on the DynamoDB global secondary index.
+  - The option `mapped_attr` must be set to the attribute name of the LSI on the DynamoDB table.
-  - Foreign schema import will set the PostgreSQL field names to the DynamoDB sort key name, which often requires quoting if it is not entirely lower-cased and alphanumeric.
+  - Foreign schema import will set the PostgreSQL field names to the DynamoDB attribute name, which often requires quoting if it is not entirely lower-cased and alphanumeric.
   - Specific PostgreSQL query operations on the GSI partition key & sort keys will be translated into optimized DynamoDB query.
-The rules followed are the same as those for the `partition_key` and `sort_key` field.
+The rules followed are the same as those for the `partition_key` and `sort_key` marked fields.
   - Only recommended for use on global secondary indexes with projection type "ALL"; otherwise queries that use the local secondary index will return records than queries that do not use the index, which can be very confusing.
 Schema import will ignore indexes that don't match this criteria.

 So, what can you do now?
 Let's start simple, by querying a DynamoDB table: